Laphatize/HooterBot/README.md

 <img src="HooterBot_GitHubProfile.png" width="300" align="center" link="">

-A bot used by the Temple University Discord server to assist in verifying students from Temple University.
-May also be updated to perform additional tasks.
+A bot created for the Temple University Discord server to assist with verifying students and employees, helping with tasks in the server, and more.